vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The Purāṇa as a literary genre in its first stages of development dealt with the creation of the universe, the origin of the world and its royal dynasties.
 However, as for instance the Vis.ṇupurāṇa had shown, the genre also lent itself perfectly to the circulation of popular, religious and mythological material.
 After the civilized world had recovered from a period of devastating wars and invasions, and now that Vis.ṇu had ceded his place of prominence to Siva, the ´ sixth century embraced a new form of devotioṇThe time had come to collect the mythology of the Great God.
 In the words of the Skandapurāṇa: ‘Having heard the story of Bhārata as well as the Ancient Lore, we wish to hear about the birth of Siva’s son, Kārttikeya.’ ´

-A senior brahmin member of the Māheśvara community in Vārāṇasī, well versed in Sanskrit literature, an expert on the epic tradition, initiated in the Pāśupata sacred texts, in short, a brahmin with great prestige among his fellow believers, charismatic and dynamic, that man, let us call him the S¯uta, took the initiative to fulfil this wish and to compose a Purāṇa text that would do justice to the rich mythology of Siva and his family, that would be accessible to ´ the whole community, and, last but not least, that would validate local claims of the sanctity of holy ground by telling their Māhātmyas.
+A senior brahmin member of the Māheśvara community in Vārāṇasī, well versed in Sanskrit literature, an expert on the epic tradition, initiated in the Pāśupata sacred texts, in short, a brahmin with great prestige among his fellow believers, charismatic and dynamic, that man, let us call him the Sūta, took the initiative to fulfil this wish and to compose a Purāṇa text that would do justice to the rich mythology of Siva and his family, that would be accessible to ´ the whole community, and, last but not least, that would validate local claims of the sanctity of holy ground by telling their Māhātmyas.
 In order to possess this authority, the text should be in the anonymous, pseudohistoric style of the Purāṇa, reportedly spoken by a sage of yore with intimate knowledge of the Great God’s own thoughts and deeds.

 It happened in the days of Avantivarman’s reign that a group of kindred spirits and literary talents convened in an institution of the community in Benares.
 They discussed the plan and pledged their commitment.
-The S¯uta, the editor-in-chief, began his composition in Sloka verses, while an inventory ´ was being agreed on of the myths, stories, topics and places that had to be treated in the course of the work, a narrative that was designed to lead to the birth, consecration and heroic deeds of Kārttikeya, but could not reach that point before an extensive cycle of Andhaka myths had been told first— Andhaka who, like the Mleccha foes of the Maukharis, could not be slain until after an endless series of battles.
+The Sūta, the editor-in-chief, began his composition in Sloka verses, while an inventory ´ was being agreed on of the myths, stories, topics and places that had to be treated in the course of the work, a narrative that was designed to lead to the birth, consecration and heroic deeds of Kārttikeya, but could not reach that point before an extensive cycle of Andhaka myths had been told first— Andhaka who, like the Mleccha foes of the Maukharis, could not be slain until after an endless series of battles.
 5

 The materials were arranged in a preliminary order in versified form.
 This inventory or blueprint, Anukramaṇikā as it was called, has survived and come down to us in the second adhyāya of the Skandapurāṇa.
 The editor-in-chief was assisted by some editors who were assigned specific portions of the com